 The Police will handle cell phone violations in the same way as any other traffic violation.
 The driver will have the right to contest a violation in court.
 In rare circumstances, a police officer could seize a phone, in the same way that a vehicle could be impounded during a traffic stop.
 If a police officer asks to see the phone or determines that it should be seized, all of the constitutional protections afforded the telephone owner under the law will be respected prior to any examination of a phone log or seizure of the actual telephone.

-Violations of certain City laws (i.e. ordinances) at a residential property may be declared nuisances if they are enegage in by (a) the owner, (b) any occupant, (c) any guest of the owner or any occupant.
-If the Police find that two or more violations occur within a 12-month period, the owner may be sent a notice declaring the property a "nuisance," and then after a third violation, the Police may send a notice and charge police response costs for the third and any subsequent violation within 12 months.
+Violations of certain City laws (i.e. ordinances) at a residential or commercial property may be declared nuisances if they are enegage in by (a) the owner, (b) any occupant, or (c) any guest of the owner or any occupant.
+If the Police find that two or more violations occur within an 18-month period, the owner may be sent a notice declaring the property a "nuisance," and then after a third violation, the Police may send a notice and charge police response costs for the third and any subsequent violation within 18 months.
 "Chapter 109 C.O.)

 Yes, the owner may file an appeal with the Chief of Police for any notice sent under this law within 30 days of the date of the notice.
 If the Chief determines the facts do not support the declaration of nuisance, the Chief will rescind the notice.
 If the Chief finds that the facts do support the declaration, the Board of Appeals will hear the appeal.
 An appeal will not stop the City from taking enforcement action or pursuing criminal prosecution.